-Required Courses Credits
+Required Courses redits

 ECE 100 (Foundations of Early Childhood Education) 3

 ECE 102 (Child Growth and Development) 3

 ECE 104 (Nutrition, Health and Safety for Early

 Childhood Education) 3

 ECE 106 (Observation and Assessment

 of Child Development) 3

-ECE 108 (The Care and Learning of Infants and Toddlers s) 4
+ECE 108 (The Care and Learning of Infants and Toddlers) .
+4

 ECE 110 (Diverse Populations in Early

-Childhood Education) 3
+Childhood Education)

-ECE 200 (The Care and Learning of Preschool Children) 4
+ECE 200 (The Care and Learning of Preschool Children)

-ECE 202 (The Care and Learning of School-Age Children า) 4
+ECE 202 (The Care and Learning of School-Age Children) .

 HPE 151 (First Aid and Safety) 2